doubledup/roc/www/generate_tutorial/src/input/tutorial.md

 Choosing a size depends on your performance needs and the range of numbers you want to represent.
 Consider:

 - Larger integer sizes can represent a wider range of numbers.
 If you absolutely need to represent numbers in a certain range, make sure to pick an integer size that can hold them!
 - Smaller integer sizes take up less memory.
-These savings rarely matters in variables and function arguments, but the sizes of integers that you use in data structures can add up.
+These savings rarely matter in variables and function arguments, but the sizes of integers that you use in data structures can add up.
 This can also affect whether those data structures fit in [cache lines](https://en.wikipedia.org/wiki/CPU_cache#Cache_performance), which can easily be a performance bottleneck.
 - Certain processors work faster on some numeric sizes than others.
 There isn't even a general rule like "larger numeric sizes run slower" (or the reverse, for that matter) that applies to all processors.
 In fact, if the CPU is taking too long to run numeric calculations, you may find a performance improvement by experimenting with numeric sizes that are larger than otherwise necessary.
 However, in practice, doing this typically degrades overall performance, so be careful to measure properly!

 Here are the different fixed-size integer types that Roc supports: